oslabs-beta/hacheQL/DOCUMENTATION.md

 - `options` \<Object>
   - An object containing settings for the request; for example, the HTTP request method, request headers, and request body.
   - Analogous to the fetch API's 'init' parameter.
 All valid properties for the fetch API's 'init' object are valid properties for this function's 'options' object.
-  - See [this page from the GraphQL Foundation](https://graphql.org/learn/serving-over-http/#http-methods-headers-and-body) for more information on sending GraphQL requests over HTTP, especially with respect to setting headers).
+  - See [this page from the GraphQL Foundation](https://graphql.org/learn/serving-over-http/#http-methods-headers-and-body) for more information on sending GraphQL requests over HTTP, especially with respect to setting headers.

 ### Return value
-A Promise that resolves to a Response object from the server, or rejects with an Error object.
+\<Object>  &middot; A Promise that resolves to a Response object from the server, or rejects with an Error object.

 <hr>